otobit-shreya/Sky-Golf_Docs/my-website/docs/tutorial-basics/User-component.md

 # User Component

-The User Component allows you to create a list of users, create different roles for the users and allows you to
+The User Component allows you to create a list of users, create different roles for the users and allows you to view and update them.

 # 1.)
 GET All Users